 - asparagus

-Here are some other add-ins that would be delicious in this:
+Here are some other add-ins that would be delicious:

 - Feel like making croutons?
+If you don’t have stale bread (or at least day-old bread!), which works best for croutons, never fear.
 Take some fluffy bread (I used an Italian roll), chop it into cubes, drizzle with olive oil and bake in the oven at 350 F until they get crispy or start to dry out – about 20 minutes.

-- Add veggie or chicken broth for extra flavor instead of water.
+- Add veggie or chicken broth for extra flavor, instead of water.
+Just know if you add chicken stock it’s no longer vegan or vegetarian.

-You can easily swap out the lentils for white beans or chickpeas.
-If you eat meat, swap them out for shredded chicken (or leftover turkey for extra protein.
+You can easily swap out the lentils for any kind of white bean (Great Northern, cannelini) or chickpeas.
+Red beans would work, too.
+If you eat meat, swap the lentils out for shredded chicken or leftover turkey, shredded, if you want some extra protein.

 Make this soup gluten-free

 The only source of gluten in this recipe is the pasta!
 The pasta or noodles you choose is totally up to you and gluten-free pasta would totally work.
-You can also use rice if don’t have pasta on hand.
+You can also use rice if don’t have pasta.
+Quinoa would also work fine, too.

 Other great meal prep soup recipes